Junior Series 2023: A Coaches Perspective

 The Belhaven Surf Club Junior Team is a collective of the best young talent in East Lothian (and Edinburgh) and to join the team you need to be available on regular Fridays, committed to competition as part of your surfing goals and impress our coaches.
 Coaches will consider your age and ability and look at either surfing video (provided by you), see you in lessons at Coast to Coast (must be more advanced levels) or see you do well in local competitions.

 Coast to Coast Surf School is also aware that there is a gap between where our club members are and our lessons and courses have traditionally stopped.
 As such next year we will be running two junior development courses (spring and autumn for six weeks – one after school session a week) for juniors who are at an unbroken wave riding level.
 These surf courses will build skills through surfing, fitness, video analysis, surf theory and surf skate at the centre and will make better young surfers, some of which may bridge the gap to the performance club team.
-Get in touch if interested sam@c2csurfschool.com.
+Get in touch if interested [email protected].

 Sam Christopherson